-Seminole County is served by two public housing authorities, the Seminole County Housing Authority (SCHA) and the Sanford Housing Authority (SHA).
-There are 30 public housing units and 334 housing choice vouchers can all be attributed to the SCHA.
-The SHA is restructuring and does not currently own or operate any public housing.
+Seminole County is served by two public housing agencies, the Seminole County Housing Authority (SCHA) and the Sanford Housing Authority (SHA), both of which participate in an approved Public Housing Agency Plan.
+The data in the table below represents the total number of public housing units and housing choice vouchers available in the County.
+The 30 public housing units and 334 housing choice vouchers can all be attributed to the SCHA as the SHA has been undergoing restructuring in recent years and do not currently own or operate any public housing.

 SCHA owns one public housing development, Academy Place Villas, and has plans to redevelop the site.
-Seminole County is partnering with the SCHA to provide HOME funds to support the redevelopment of the Villas at Academy Place.
-As of 2014, SHA demolished all its public housing and since 2016 has undertaken an extensive planning process to transform the Goldsboro neighborhood and replace the public housing with mixed-use rental housing and homeownership housing.
+As of 2014 SHA demolished all its public housing and since 2016 has undertaken an extensive planning process to transform the Goldsboro neighborhood and replace the public housing with mixed-use rental housing and homeownership housing.
 During PY 2020-2024, SHA plans to develop several phases of rental housing targeting seniors, families, and permanent supportive housing for persons experiencing homeless, and approximately 100 homeownership units on former public housing sites.